thedirkfiles000-dirk/rule-of-7/docs/rationale.md

 **Dialog Examples budget isolation** is a PolyBuzz-specific architectural feature.
 On platforms without a separate Dialog Examples field, voice calibration examples must come from the Background budget or be omitted, which changes the density math significantly.

 **State management** is the most significant open problem for long-form roleplay that Rule of 7 does not address.
 As conversations extend, mutable facts — what the user has said, what promises have been made, what has changed — drift faster than static characterization.
 The format handles immutable characterization well.
 It does not handle mutable simulation state.
+In thermodynamic terms: Rule of 7 establishes low-entropy initial conditions.
+It does not provide a mechanism for re-injecting structure as the system degrades over time.
 A complementary state management format is the logical next development.

 **Model variance** is real.
 The format was developed and tested against models available on PolyBuzz.
 Different inference endpoints, quantization levels, and context window sizes will affect how well the format's heuristics hold.